gwastro/pycbc/docs/ahope/template_bank.rst

 * PREGNERATED_BANK - A pregenerated template bank is supplied and this should be used when performing matched-filtering for all ifos and all times.
 This uses the setup_tmpltbank_pregenerated sub-module.
 * WORKFLOW_INDEPENDENT_IFOS - Template banks will be generated within the workflow.
 These banks will be made to cover only short (normally ~ 2000s) of data to reflect PSD changes over time and will be independent and distinct for each analysed interferometer.
 This uses the setup_tmpltbank_dax_generated sub-module.
+* WORKFLOW_INDEPENDENT_IFOS_NODATA - Template banks will be generated within the workflow.
+There will be one bank for each ifo, which will cover all times.
+No data frames will be used when constructing the workflow (ie. using a design PSD or similar).
+This uses the setup_tmpltbank_without_frames sub-module.
+* WORKFLOW_NO_IFO_VARIATION_NODATA - As WORKFLOW_INDEPENDENT_IFOS_NODATA except only one template bank will be generated that is valid for all ifos.
+This uses the setup_tmpltbank_without_frames sub-module.

 Each of these options will describe which subfunction to use.
 These are described here